tttonyalpha/plagiasm_detector/README.md

 ------------------------------------------------
 # Code plagiasm detector

 This is a code plagiarism detector that allows you to detect plagiarism between a large corpus of code.
-The main idea is to calculate embeddings of texts using various methods, and prediction based on these embedding using a fully connected neural network
+The main idea is to calculate embeddings of texts using various methods and predict based on these embeddings using a fully connected neural network

 ## Installation
 The package is tested under Python 3.
 It can be installed via: